AgileBIM/FabCOD/docs/wiki/ITEM-Object.md

 ##### Returns
 [STIFFENER](https://github.com/AgileBIM/FabCOD/blob/main/docs/wiki/STIFFENER-SubObject.md)[]
 ### Property: StructureType
-Set Structure Type of ITEM Object.
+Get/Set the Structure Type of ITEM Object.

 StructureType can be set using the 'Name' or 'Index' however this property is not able to be read.
-It can only be set.
+It can only be set in Autodesk Fabrication versions 2022 and later.
+Earlier versions the property is 'Write-Only'.
 ##### Returns
 STRING
 ### Property: SubItems